 Our medical system is far from perfect.
 I encounter the ways it is broken every single day and I often lose my mind a little when I have to navigate things that a patient shouldn't have to deal with.
 The stressors put on our medical system and everyone who accesses it will be felt for many many years to come.
 In my opinion, anything we patients can do to make things easier for a stressed system to take care of us, the better.

 How are you making sure that your wishes are followed?

 Have you changed anything in light of the pandemic?

 Editor’s note: This article was published on May 4, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.

 How old were you when you were diagnosed with metastatic breast cancer?